The Building Inclusive Cities Project

 Building Inclusive Cities:

-A two-year project supported by Open Society Foundations and led by the Cities of Migration initiative at Ryerson University’s Global Diversity Exchange with international partners, explores the complex and interconnected factors that contribute to open, inclusive cities in an era of global migration.
+A two-year project supported by Open Society Foundations and led by the Cities of Migration initiative at Ryerson University’s CERC in Migration and Integration, explores the complex and interconnected factors that contribute to open, inclusive cities in an era of global migration.
 The project will develop a web-based diagnostic tool and dynamic learning platform to help the city and community stakeholders assess ‘inclusion factors’ across the urban landscape, and gain a better understanding of the conditions that enhance (or inhibit) immigrant integration and inclusion.

 City Diagnostic: How inclusive is my city?

 The My City of Migration (MyCOM) Diagnostic is a modular web app that uses a series of simple scenarios to help users assess the quality of inclusion in their daily lives: at work, at school, on election day, in health and as a new arrival.
 Mapped to 10 dimensions of inclusion and proofed by international experts, the MyCOM Diagnostic provides a detailed snapshot of “my” city’s relative strengths and weaknesses vis-à-vis diversity and inclusion and then direct users to a rich set of resources on the Building Inclusive Cities Learning Platform.